 And, of course, if your problem is not in one of these areas, this may not be the best option for you.

 Many faith-based groups offer some form of outreach service for problems ranging from addiction to relationship issues.
 The counselors may not be licensed but typically undergo some kind of training and many of them will have the life experience to help them understand what you might be going through.
 Of course, the advice they provide will likely have a significant religious component, which may or may not suit you.
 If this is something that you would like to try, talk to someone at your place of worship to find out more.
 It can be a good place to start as you likely feel comfortable in that community already.

 Professional Counseling On A Budget

-If your tastes are more secular, there are clinics offering counseling services at a very reasonable price.
+If your tastes are more secular, there are clinics offeringonline counseling services at cheaper prices than traditional, in-person counseling.
 Many of these facilities charge on a sliding scale depending on your income.
 Another benefit is a lot of these clinics offer group counseling as well as individual counseling, which can be really helpful for some people, and a group session will typically cost less than an individual session.
 The counseling may be provided by students in training who are overseen by a licensed professional.
 And there may be a waiting list, but often there is not.
 If you think this might work for you, the best thing to do is find come clinics in your area and call to get more information.

 You could also call counselors in your area and see if they use a sliding scale if you do want to see an individual counselor in a private practice setting.
 It is not uncommon for a counselor in private practice to do this, but it might take some digging and several phone calls.